MohammadBinAftab/TTS_Hindi/README.md

 This repository contains the code and resources for training a text-to-speech (TTS) model.
 The goal is to fine-tune a pre-trained TTS model to improve speech quality and adapt to specific speaker characteristics.

 ## Table of Contents
--Introduction
+- Introduction
--Dataset Description
+- Dataset Description
--Model Architecture
+- Model Architecture
--Training Setup
+- Training Setup
--Approach
+- Approach
--Performance Evaluation
+- Performance Evaluation
--Audio Samples
+- Audio Samples
 ## Installation
 Usage
 Contributing